 Despite its reputation, as one of the band’s more insular albums, the singles ‘Hey Nineteen’ and ‘Babylon Sisters’ both received airplay – ‘Hey Nineteen’ is typical of the jaded atmosphere of the album as a whole, with the line “She don’t remember the queen of soul”.
 My favourite song here is the title track – jazz pianist Keith Jarrett sued for the similarity to his piece “Long As You Know You’re Living Yours”, and was given a co-writer credit, but the result’s impressive, a song that unwinds over a complex jazz progression.
 ‘My Rival’ is perhaps the least accomplished song here, but everything else is strong – the album suffers from its homogeneous sound but it’s full of well-crafted tunes.

-Gaucho is a step down from most of Steely Dan’s work in the 1970s, but there’s still a lot of beautiful music here and it’s worth hearing.
+Gaucho is a step down from most of Steely Dan’s work in the 1970s, but there’s still a lot of beautiful music here.

 Ten Favourite Steely Dan Songs